 Approving CAR T-cell therapy as an earlier option would be a major shift away from relying on chemotherapy, especially early in the treatment process.
 Patients have to be treated using the standard of care chemotherapy and/or radiation before they can become eligible for cell and gene therapies.
 The challenging impact of chemo and radiation on patients is well known.

 Based on clinical research, there is certainly patient benefit to making CAR T-cell therapy available in the second line of treatment.
-There could be even more benefit to making this option available right away, without any requirement for failure using standard of care or another therapy.
+There could be even more benefit to making this option available right away, without any requirement for not using standard of care or another therapy.

 This possibility is on the minds of scientists and biomedical leaders – and may soon be at the FDA’s desk.
 The ZUMA-12 clinical trial, a single-arm phase 2 study, used YESCARTA as a first-line therapy for large B-cell lymphoma.
 The results were encouraging: